Good content is good business.

 If you don’t have a professional designer on your team, having a content writer with basic design skills is a huge advantage.

-This is what makes a web content writer a multi-purpose creator: the ability to adapt information into different formats to produce anything from blog posts to PDF guides for leads generation.
+This is what makes a digital content writer a multi-purpose creator: the ability to adapt information into different formats to produce anything from blog posts to PDF guides for leads generation.

 In the era of Canva, Piktochart, and the likes, it’s no longer absolutely fundamental to have design training or knowledge of or experience with designing programs to create a professional-looking graphic.